DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/TreeList/DataBinding/Descriptions/TreeList-DataBinding-LargeDatasetAsHttp.md

 In both Blazor Server and Blazor WebAssembly-powered applications, you can use [GridDevExtremeDataSource\<T>](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridDevExtremeDataSource-1) to bind our Blazor [TreeList](https://docs.devexpress.com/Blazor/404942/components/treelist) to a large dataset supplied by an HTTP service.
 This data source implementation is based on our [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data) library.
-When you use this data source, the TreeList delegates data filtering operations to an underlying query provider.
-The control loads child nodes when a user expands a parent node for the first time.
-This functionality optimizes performance and reduces overall memory consumption.
+When you use this data source, the TreeList component performs the following actions to optimize performance and reduce overall memory consumption:

+* Loads child nodes when the node is expanded for the first time.
+* Delegates data filtering operations to an underlying query provider.
+* Switches [FilterTreeMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeList.FilterTreeMode) to `Nodes`.
+In this mode, the TreeList ignores parent-child relationships and displays all nodes that meet the filter criteria at one level.

 Follow the steps below to bind a TreeList to a large data collection published as an HTTP service: